A Beginner's Guide To Raw Diet For Dogs

 For this reason, many dog owners prefer to adopt a more gradual transition to a raw diet.
 Following this method, you would gradually increase the volume of raw food you are providing to your dog over a matter of days or weeks, offered in combination with the foods they currently consume.
 This allows time for their digestive system to adjust to the new foods.

 Here are some tips if you decide to transition to a raw diet using a phased approach:

 - Initially, try introducing a minimal amount of raw meat as ‘treats’ to help your dog develop a positive association with raw foods.

 - If your dog is not interested in the raw foods you are offering, try mixing them with foods your dog currently consumes and enjoys before gradually reducing the volume of cooked foods while increasing the quantity of raw foods.

 - Once your dog is used to consuming some raw foods, try replacing one whole meal exclusively with raw foods.

 - Limit the introduction of new ingredients to one new ingredient per day.
 It will make it easier to identify any components your dog is not reacting well to.

-- When calculating how much food to provide your dog, most dogs need to consume approximately 2-3% of their adult weight in food each day.
+- When calculating how much raw food to feed your dog, most dogs need to consume approximately 2-3% of their adult weight in food each day.
 For example, a 20kg dog generally needs to consume between 400-600 grams per day, separated over two or more meals.

 - Monitor your dog’s stools each day to see how their body is reacting to the new diet.
 Wet or sloppy stools could indicate they’re experiencing digestive difficulties.